KiandaBPM/docs/content/docs/low-code/global-css.md

-### Adding items to Global CSS
+## Adding items to Global CSS

-Additional items can be added to the file whenever you wish.
+Remember additional items can be added to the file whenever you wish.
 Best practice is to update only individual items based on the **Unique Name** which becomes an attribute.
+The example below uses the concept shown of **CSS classes** as shown in the section [Effective use of CSS classes](#effective-use-of-css-classes)

+### Customised button example

 For example, if you have a button in a process and you want to change background colour and text colour, first you need to note down the **Unique Name.** Next, because you only want to target the button in a specific process and not all buttons in the system, use the **Element and attribute** selector.
 This will take the form of: